 The beans reach their highest quality between 7 and 14 days after roasting.
 However, exposure to heat, light, moisture, and oxygen will reduce the quality and shelflife of roasted beans.

-Proper storage methods prolong the shelf-life of roasted beans.
+Proper storage of coffee beans prolongs the shelf-life of roasted beans.
 For example, vacuum-packed beans as well as beans that are stored in airtight opaque jars have a shelf life of up to 12 months.

 The vacuum packaging has a special air valve that allows the beans to gradually release carbon dioxide.